Spxnkles/CommandTransparency/README.md

 # CommandTransparency
-A plugin that announces commands executed by your staff, so the community knows if any abuse is happening.
+A plugin that announces commands executed by your staff.
+Useful for servers to minimise abuse.

 Permissions and commands are at the bottom.